akashpayneSRO/NodeChan/README.md

 ## User Manual
 ### Installation
+The latest NodeChan binary can be downloaded from [SquidTech](http://squid-tech.com/nodechan.html) and run.

-To install NodeChan, clone this repository and run the "build.sh" script, or otherwise compile the Java files in the "src" directory.
+If you would like to build NodeChan from source, clone this repository and run the "build.sh" script, or otherwise compile the Java files in the "src" directory.
 Make sure to include "lib/*" in your classpath when compiling.

-Pre-compiled binaries will be available on my website in the future.

 ### Running